cpuccino/catwiki/readme.md

   - [x] Environment variables
   - [ ] Caching
   - [ ] Deployment
-    - [ ] Container
+    - [x] Container
-    - [ ] Compose
+    - [x] Compose
     - [ ] Reverse Proxy
     - [ ] SSL

 ## Potential issues

 - Secrets stored in .env could be accessed in the image.
-  Ideally it should be stored in a secrets manager (Secrets Manager, Parameter Store etc)
+  Ideally it should be stored in a secrets manager service (Secrets Manager, Parameter Store etc)